10gitshankar/data-analysis-project/README.md

-Here is the set of data analysis prjects
+Here is the set of data analysis projects.